The new keys to success needed by industrial companies

-This has changed the rules of the game 100%, but it is actually an advantage for companies that adapt naturally to the new medium, since if digital technology offers an advantage over traditional marketing, it is precisely the possibility of orienting all actions on a defined and segmented target.
+This has changed the rules of the game 100%, but it is actually an advantage for companies that adapt naturally to the new medium, since if digital technology offers an advantage over traditional marketing, it is precisely the possibility of orienting all the marketing to defined and segmented target.

-Industrial or B2B companies very often do not target a mass public, but a very specific professional target.
+Industrial or B2B companies very often do not target the general public, but a very specific professional target.
 Digital marketing makes it possible to impact on them in a very selective way in order to transform them into qualified leads that can ultimately become customers.

 How to reach more customers

 A decade ago it might have been enough to have a corporate website that offered clear and persuasive information about your company and its products or services.
-Today, it is no longer.
-Throughout this time, digital marketing in the industrial sector has evolved and adopted many different forms that overlap and complement each other to reach more customers: email marketing, social networks, SEM, SEO, etc. The industrial company must keep up to date and make the most of these technologies, coordinating all its actions to monitor the traffic of potential leads and be present in the different places of the customer journey that its customers go through.
+Today, it no longer is.
+Throughout this time, digital marketing in the industrial sector has evolved and adopted many different forms that overlap and complement each other to reach more customers: email marketing, social networks, SEM, SEO, etc. The industrial company must keep up to date and make the most of these technologies, coordinating all its actions to monitor the traffic of potential leads and be present in the different parts of the journey that its customers go through.

 This remains a major competitive advantage in the B2B sector.
 According to the latest Sectoral Analysis of the Implementation of ICT in Spanish Companies prepared by the Ministry of Economic Affairs and Digital Transformation, only 11.9% of Spanish industrial companies use information about the behaviour of visitors to their website.